mimecuvalo/helloworld/docs/readme.md

     - toolbar don’t move on click (position so it doesn’t go off screen), get rid of scale
     - checklist / tasklist
     - dnd + align toolbars don’t actually work
+    - htmlToEntity has extra data (entity and node both have the same data :-/), need to update attachment.js, unfurl.js, Iframe.js, Image.js, Blocks.js
   - create new sections / albums, renames (and redirects)
   - content rename (and redirects)
   - draggable, be able to drag album, sitemap, followers and move to different categories